 HEPA

 One of the most common types of an HVAC air purifier system utilizes a heavy-duty HEPA (High Energy Particulate Air Filters) filter to trap many types of particles.
 HEPA filters can trap more than 99-percent of airborne particles .3 microns and larger in size from entering your breathing space.
-However, the downside is that not every system can accommodate a HEPA filter, and they can cause performance problems for your system.

 Carbon Activated Filters